mrmcshane/docker-training/04-multi-container-application/README.md

 ### Dockerfile

-This is the basic docker config, it copies over the code,installs the python dependencies, and then runs the application.
+This is the basic docker config, it copies over the code, installs the python dependencies, and then runs the application.
 ```
 FROM python:3